nadeulab/IgCaller/README.md

 #### Running time:
-IgCaller only requires 1 CPU, and it usually takes around 5 minutes to characterize the complete IG/TCR of one tumor sample.
+IgCaller only requires 1 CPU, and it usually takes around 5-10 minutes to characterize the complete IG/TCR of one tumor sample, including the analysis of oncogenic rearrangements and purity estimations.
 Execution time increases with sequencing coverage and number of potential rearrangements present in the sample.

 #### Tested on:
 IgCaller was tested on a MacBook Pro (macOS Mojave, Big Sur, Ventura), Ubuntu (16.04, 18.04, 22.04), and MareNostrum 4 (Barcelona Supercomputing Center, SUSE Linux Enterpirse Server 12 SP2 with python/3.6.1).